 So, your students have prior experience with GSuite & Google Classroom before remote learning began.
 You feel strongly that you need to introduce an additional 1-2 tech tools to your students.
 If so, make sure you start with the “why” and not with the “what”.
 Identify the needs first, then select the tech tool that can help address your needs.
 Do not select the tech tool first and find cool ways to use that tool.
 Instead of grabbing that new flashy tech tool that everyone is talking about online ask yourself the following:

+What “big picture” areas do my students need more interaction with?
 (Feedback, assessment, student voice, interaction, collaboration, problem solving, creativity, critical thinking, etc.)

+Is there a tool that can help my students with the big picture area I have identified?
 (Talk to a trusted educator.
 Tell them your needs and ask if they know of a tech tool that can address your needs)

+Can this tech tool address more than one need?
 (Perhaps one tool can address feedback, student-student collaboration & critical thinking)

-• How difficult will it be for me to learn this tech tool?
+How difficult will it be for me to learn this tech tool?
 How much work will it be for my students and their parents to learn how to use this new tool?

 Add a comment below to let us know what questions you might ask yourself when adopting a new technology tool.